rimar1337/rinds/README.md

 # Rinds
-A collection of feeds under one roof.
+A collection of feeds under one roof. including Fresh Feeds

-I don't like Docker and I don't need to compile this, okay thanks!

 ## Running
-aint that hard, go install go, setup postgres, and generate the required feed definitions under your user account. you can use https://pdsls.dev to generate a `app.bsky.feed.generator` record.
+Install go, setup postgres, and then generate the required feed definitions under your user account.
+You can use https://pdsls.dev to generate a `app.bsky.feed.generator` record.
-Set the `rkey` to the desired short url value. itll look like:
+Set the `rkey` to the desired short url value.
+Itll look like:
 ```
 https://bsky.app/profile/{you}/feed/{rkey}
 ```
 for the contents you can use the example below
 ```
 {
-  "did": "did:web:${INSERT DID:WEB HERE}",
+  "did": "did:web:${your service endpoint}",
   "$type": "app.bsky.feed.generator",
   "createdAt": "2025-01-21T11:33:02.396Z",
   "description": "wowww very descriptive",